 As a public institution, one of the Museum's primary obligations is the preservation of the collections for future generations.
 The Conservation Department is entrusted with this responsibility and is committed to the preservation of this irreplaceable cultural legacy.
 The conservators dedicate their time to the examination and treatment of works of art, materials research, education, and preservation activities throughout the Museum.

 This project is intended to address the need for more accurate and consistent documentation of the materials and techniques used to create works of art on paper.
 No detailed guide for this currently exists.
-The guidelines presented here are designed to provide conservators, curators, registrars, cataloguers and others charged with describing prints and drawings with a step by step approach for describing all aspects of the manufacture of these works.
+The guidelines presented in this publication are designed to provide conservators, curators, registrars, catalogers and others charged with describing prints and drawings with a step by step approach for describing all aspects of the manufacture of these works.

 Augustus Saint-Gaudens’s Diana has adorned the top of the Museum’s Great Stair Hall for more than eighty years.
 Created in 1892–93 as a gilded weathervane for the tower of New York’s Madison Square Garden, the beloved sculpture recently underwent a remarkable transformation when conservators repaired and preserved its copper structure and restored its original gold leaf finish.